 This is a great way to store your board game collection if you are looking to incorporate it into the style of the room and not just hide it away in a closet.

 If you have a game room, storing your games on a bookshelf will also help elevate the ambiance of the room by using the games as also a part of the decor.

-Do you have a clever way that you store board games?
+Do you have any other clever board game storage ideas?
 Let me know in the comments!